Kiki Bertens: 2012: First WTA Tour title

-Bertens started the year playing the qualifyiers for the Australian Open.
+Bertens started the year playing the qualifiers for the Australian Open.
 In the first round against top seed Vesna Dolonts, she won the first ten games before Dolonts retired.
 In the second, Bertens lost to Olga Savchuk in a close three-set match.
 The following week, in a $25k event in Andrézieux-Bouthéon, Bertens retired with a thigh injury in the first round against Corinna Dentoni.

 She played in the Fed Cup for the Dutch team, competing in Group 1 of Europe/Africa.
 She partnered with Demi Schuurs in the doubles match against the Portuguese team of Bárbara Luz and Margarida Moura and won in two sets.
 Bertens won her singles rubber against Estonia's Eva Paalma and with Michaëlla Krajicek double-bageled Anett Kontaveit and Tatjana Vorobjova.
 Late February she played the qualifications for WTA tournament of Acapulco.
 She defeated Mexican wild card Ana Paula de la Peña in the first round but lost in the second qualification round to Sesil Karatantcheva.

 At a $25k event in Irapuato, Mexico, Bertens won her second ITF singles title, beating Yaroslava Shvedova in the final, propelling her to a new career high in singles ranking.
 The following week, she made it to the quarterfinals of the $25k tournament in Poza Rica, but her winning streak was snapped by Jana Čepelová.
 At the $25k tournament in Bath the week afterwards, Bertens won the title, defeating Annika Beck in the final in three sets, her fourth three-set match in a row.
 Bertens failed to qualify for the WTA Tour tournament in Copenhagen, falling to Johanna Konta.

 In the qualifying for the WTA Tour event in Fes, she beat Moroccan wildcard Intissar Rassif without dropping a game.
 She reached her first WTA tournament final in this tournament, defeating Urszula Radwańska, sixth seed Chanelle Scheepers, Garbiñe Muguruza, and fifth seed Simona Halep along the way.
 Prior to this event, she had never won a WTA singles match in the main draw.
 In the final, she defeated Laura Pous Tió, winning the last eight games.
 She became the first Dutch female player since Michaëlla Krajicek in 2006 to win a WTA singles tournament.